Hometown: Amritsar, India

 A bag of Vij’s DELHI-CIOUS chips and they’re on sale at many supermarkets.
 They have crunch, texture and a bit of a spicy kick at the end.

-Finally, what would you say every visitor must see before leaving Vancouver?
+Finally, what should every visitor see before leaving Vancouver?

 The ocean meeting the mountains and the beauty of this great place … it’s something I will never get bored of.